13 Red Kitchen Cabinets That Show the Fiery Hue’s Subtler Side

 We may earn revenue from the products available on this page and participate in affiliate programs.

-If we said “red,” you’d think: lipstick, a fire truck, or Target long before your mind ever went to kitchen cabinets.
+If we said “red,” you’d think lipstick, a fire truck, or Target long before your mind ever went to kitchen cabinets.
 That’s because the cool side of the color spectrum—navy, hunter green, matte black—has dominated our renovations for far too long.
-Now it’s time shades like rust, ruby, and berry get their fair share of the limelight.
+Now it’s time that shades like rust, ruby, and berry get their fair share of the limelight.
 Once just thought of as a favorite for farmhouses, the hue is slowly making its way into cool, contemporary spaces, none of which scream “stop sign.”
-Here are a few ways to incorporate the eye-catching color into your space.
+Here are a few ways to incorporate red kitchen cabinets into your space.

-If you aren’t sure about committing to a full-on red kitchen, paint only the lower cabinets.
+If you aren’t sure about committing to full-on red kitchen cabinets, paint only the lower cabinets.
 An autumnal red like crimson is as close to neutral as you can get.
 Poland-based architecture firm KW Studio shows us a little goes a long way in this tiny apartment.

 Take an Inside-Out Approach

 Simple circular cutouts that are finger-size are the way to go if you want your red kitchen cabinets to look super-seamless.
-Take it from British interior stylist Heather Milner, who gave her IKEA frames an extra dose of Scandi with fresh fronts from Naked Doors, now painted in Little Greene Paint Company’s Adventurer.
+Take it from British interior stylist Heather Milner, who gave her IKEA frames an extra dose of Scandi with fresh fronts from Naked Doors, now painted in Little Greene’s Adventurer.

 Wood Is Your Friend

 While butcher block is technically a classic farmhouse kitchen element, the wood plays nicely with sleek red cabinets because the tones are in the same general color family.
 The surface gives it an earthy touch, while something cooler like stainless steel would bring the whole room back to the ’90s.